BearToCode/carta/packages/plugin-tikz/README.md

 1. This plugin requires the import of a **heavy** library (~7Mb), which is dynamically imported at runtime;
 2. Generated images are **not ssr compatible**, as they are rendered in the browser;
-3. You need to update your sanitizer to allow the specific tag: `<script type="text/tikz">`.
+3. You need to update your sanitizer to allow the specific tag: `<div type="text/tikz">`.

 ## Setup